0 / 0

 Note: For Python models with multiple .py files, put all files in the same folder in your archive.
 The same folder must contain a main file called main.py.
 Do not use subfolders.

-2. Create a model ready for deployment in Watson Machine Learning providing the following information:
+2. Create a model ready for deployment and provide the following information:

 • Deployment space instance